uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-/Documentation/InstallationGuide.md

 A Master station shall be used, where every station shares the same master laptop, lighting console, the lighting fixtures, the digital audio mixer, and the 12 speaker outputs.

-Credits to [Huats Club](https://github.com/huats-club) for code used in our project.
+Credits to [Huats Club](https://github.com/huats-club) for the reference of installing Rasp Pi venv and sample Python files.

 ## Requirements for pre-installation